danielmolina81/FinalProject/README.md

 # Project-4-Happiness Index
-# The Worldwide Happiness Report
+# The World Happiness Report

 ## Project Overview
 The goal of this project is to determine whether living conditions can influence the level of happiness.
 By leveraging both individual and group contributions, we will thoroughly analyze various datasets that impact a country's happiness score.
 Our aim is to identify and understand the key factors that make a country happy or unhappy.
 The objective is to develop a comprehensive understanding of which countries are the happiest and least happy, identify the most significant features contributing to national happiness, and determine the best model for predicting happiness.
 This analysis will provide deeper insights into assessing a country's happiness score.